LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 **Baking Cakes:**

 > - Recipe Development: Cosmic Cakes often develops and refine recipes for a variety of cakes, considering factors such as flavor, texture, and presentation.
 To ensure consistency in the product, receipes are saved and often referred to.
 > - Baking Process: Skilled Bakers are reasposnible for the combination of ingredients, preparation and baking of cakes.
 Each Skilled Baker has a signature classic cake, and as such, classic cakes carry the Skilled Bakers name.
-> - Final decoration of the cakes is completed by the cake decorators.
+Final decoration of the cakes is completed by the cake decorators.

 **Product Offering:**

 > - Cake Varieties: Cosmic Cakes provides three categories of cakes.
 Classic, Seasonal and those for Special Occasions.
+All cakes come in three sizes, 6" , 10" and 12" and two types basic of shapes, round and square.
+> - Cakes for special occasions do have some other options.
+There is the options for tiered cake, starting with a 12" base-section, 9" mid-section and 6" top section.
+For childrens birthday's there are a variety of other theme cakes e.g cars, planes, Pony etc.
+> - Icing & fondants: A variety of icing and fondants is also available for selction when chosing a ckae for special occasions.
-> - Cupcakes: In addition to the traditional cakes, they also produce the same range in Cupcakes.
+> - Cupcakes: In addition to the larger cakes, they also produce a range of cupcakes in all three categories.

 **Customization:**